funkybob/zoom/basiclz4/README.md

 1. fixed encoding size
 2. max match len MML + 0x7f

+"Greedy" parser takes longest match it can find.

+"Lazy" parser will check if matching on the next byte would be better.
+If it is, it starts over, emitting the current byte as a literal.
+This is unbounded in how many skips it may result in, so it's possible a short match will be passed over in the literals entirely, on the way to the winning longer match.

 ```
 Reference: lz4 -BD -9k
 File   | Compressed  | Time